rowTJ/rowtj.github.io/content/core.md

 This is a core workout created by one of TJ Crew's greats: John Feng.
 Legend has it that John Feng would do three sets of Feng Core without taking a break or breaking a sweat.
 This is a 10 minute core workout that works your stability and will make your shoulders sore along with your abs.
-The workout is as follows:
+The workout is as follows (no rest and try to stay up for the whole thing):

 1. 90s plank
 2. 60s side plank (left)